GHopperMSK/schedule-manager/README.md

 #### Functional requirements

-1. Add calendar
+1. Add calendar - to add one of supported calendar providers into the system
-2. Load events (time frame) - load events for a given time frame
+2. Load events (time frame) - load events from an added calendar for a given time frame
 3. Publish calendar - make the calendar available via API
 4. Change calendar properties
     * publication time frame - which time frame is publicly available for the calendar
     * autoload option
     * notify when we are about to run out of events
     * set default layout and style
-5. Set default layout and style
+5. Set default layout and style - there are many styles available to chose from and you can pick default.
+On the clients side, clients may override this value and get all calendars in their favorite style.
 6. Return calendar via API

 ### 3. Web site which provides a handy way to build calendars

+At this point we provide web based UI that may be used to create and customize calendars, set up permissions, see previews, etc. Clients will get a dashboard with their subscriptions.

 * powerful calendar builder
 * search possibilities